Our Agile Services

 Empowering charities with agile methods for sustainable income and community engagement.

-At PlaceBased Agile, we work with charities, CICs, and public teams to bring clarity, adaptability, and purpose into the way you plan, deliver, and grow.
+At PlaceBased Agile, I work with charities, CICs, and public teams to bring clarity, adaptability, and purpose into the way you plan, deliver, and grow.

-Our services are designed for teams who want to do more of what matters — without getting stuck in big strategies, long timelines, or systems that don’t fit.
+Our services are designed for teams who want to do more of what matters, without getting stuck in big strategies, long timelines, or systems that don’t fit.
+Full packages described below (from our Grown and Embed stream).

 💷 Agile for Earned Income